There are five principal forms of corporate/business organisations under the Korean Commercial Code (KCC), namely:

 In general, a shareholder may only participate in the management of a company indirectly through a shareholders’ resolution as explained in 5.2 Role of Shareholders in Company Management.

-However, several direct measures may be enforced against the company or directors by shareholders holding more than a certain percentage of total outstanding shares, including (i) the right to demand a director to cease improper conduct, (ii) the right to file a derivative action against a misconducting director or statutory auditor and (iii) the right to demand the removal of a director or statutory auditor.
+However, several direct measures may be enforced against the company or directors by shareholders holding more than a certain percentage of total outstanding shares, including:

 If the company rejects the shareholder’s demand to impose sanctions on a misconducting director, a shareholder or group of shareholders holding 1% or more of the total outstanding shares is entitled to the right to file, on behalf of the company, a derivative suit against the director or the statutory auditor.
 In the case of a listed company, a shareholder or group of shareholders with 0.01% or more of the total outstanding shares who has held the shares for the preceding six-month period may exercise such right.

-Additionally, the right to demand the court to remove a director or statutory auditor may be exercised by a shareholder or group of shareholders with 3% or more of the total outstanding shares if the director or statutory auditor is engaged in a material misconduct with respect to his or her duties or violation of the law or the AOI, and his or her removal is rejected at the general meeting of shareholders.
+Additionally, the right to demand the court to remove a director or statutory auditor may be exercised by a shareholder or group of shareholders with 3% or more of the total outstanding shares if the director or statutory auditor is engaged in a material misconduct with respect to their duties or violation of the law or the AOI, and their removal is rejected at the general meeting of shareholders.
 In the case of a listed company, such right can be exercised by a shareholder or group of shareholders holding 0.5% or more of the total outstanding shares (0.25% in the case of a company with KRW100 billion or more in paid-in capital) but only if he has held the shares for six months or longer.

 There are public disclosure obligations to be performed when a shareholders’ ownership of shares in a listed company hits a certain threshold, namely the 5% Rule and the 10% Rule.